 Trash rooms are available in most hallways during the academic year.
 Remember to put your trash in trash bag before disposing in the larger dumpsters.
-Each desk has a supply of can liners available for student use.
-Failure to keep the trash rooms in the appropriate condition will result in closure.
-Reference the policy section of this handbook for more expectations regarding the cleaning policy.
+Failure to keep the trash rooms in the appropriate condition will result in the closure of the trash room.
+Please reference the policy section of this handbook for more expectations regarding the cleaning policy.
 Trash found in non-designated areas will result in fines.